Why you should learn C#?

 Finally, this is no longer the case!

-The new .NET Core framework has been designed from the ground up to run on multiple operating systems including Linux and Mac.
+.NET 6 has been designed from the ground up to run on multiple operating systems including Linux and Mac.

 7. C# is mature, popular and in very active development

 C# is 21 years old.